Best dehumidifiers you can install yourself

 Best features: GE APEL70LW

-GE's APEL70LW has the most appealing options out of any of the dehumidifiers we tested.
+GE's APEL70LW has the most appealing options out of any of the dehumidifiers in this roundup.
 It has the largest bucket capacity -- 17.5 pints.
-Your purchase also includes a 16-foot hose, if you want to forego the bucket and instead drain the water it collects continuously into a sink.
-It has three fan speeds -- low, medium and high -- whereas some 70-pint models only come with two.
+Your purchase also includes a 16-foot hose, if you want to forgo the bucket and instead drain the water it collects continuously into a sink.
+It has three fan speeds -- low, medium and high -- whereas the fans on some 70-pint models come with just two.

 Best usability: Black & Decker BDT70WT